stelligent/config-lint/docs/terraform.md

 The Terraform12 parser is fully backwards compatible with previous versions of Terraform.

+If you wish to force a specific parser version, add the `-tfparser tf11|tf12` flag.
+This is useful if you have a lot of rules with `Type: Terraform` but your Terraform files include Terraform 12 syntax.

 ## Custom Terraform rules for your project or organization

 ```